How to Unblock Websites: 10 Simple Methods

 A website block or ‘ban’ is a technical measure intended to restrict users from accessing specific websites or resources.
-Website blocks can be implemented in multiple ways, but typically users are denied access to a web server based on the IP address of their machine.
+Typically, users are denied access to a web server based on the IP address of their machine.
 This is known as an IP-based block.

 A website block is intended to restrict users from viewing particular parts of the internet.